 As I’ve mentioned in previous posts and pages, credit card balance transfers can help you save money by avoiding finance charges associated with high-APR credit cards.
 But there’s always a cost, right?

 Right.
-The costs of credit card balance transfers can be direct or indirect, so let’s look at a few perceived cons of balance transfers.
+The costs of credit card balance transfers can be direct or indirect, so let’s look at a few of the downsides to balance transfers.

 Balance Transfer Fees

-One clear negative to a credit card balance transfer is the associated fee, called the “balance transfer fee,” which is typically 3% of the amount transferred, with a minimum of $5, and a maximum of $100.
+One clear negative to a credit card balance transfer is the associated fee, which is typically 3% of the amount transferred, with a minimum of $5, and a maximum of $100.
 However, fees can be as high as $150 (or may have no limit at all), so be sure to read the fine print carefully to find out the max fee on your specified balance transfer.